ScarletPachydermDev/SelfSteam/README.md

 - [ ] Test all emulators, around 80% of them only have been tested.
 - [x] Add other game launchers + utilities
 - [ ] More testing and polishing
-- [ ] Marry [preflight](https://github.com/ScarletPachydermDev/Preflight) to this project to avoid controller layout issues in emulators (if viable)
+- [ ] Marry [preflight](https://github.com/ScarletPachydermDev/Preflight) to this project to avoid controller layout issues in emulators (if viable).
+At the moment games set up from the Emulators tab, controllers wont work from the get go unless controller set up was done at the emulator app, making the feature of setting up games from the Emulators tab useless.

 ## How to install
 Run on your terminal